esyede/rakit/packages/docs/data/arrays.md

 ### Arr::associative()

-This method returns `TRUE` if the given array is an associative array.
+Returns `TRUE` if the given array is an associative array.
 An array will be considered "associative" if it does not have sequential numeric keys starting from zero:

 ```php